What is Restaurant Branding?

 Oftentimes, the terms branding and marketing are used interchangeably.
 We caution you against doing this.

 Your branding comes before any marketing you do for your business.
-In fact, it’s the cornerstone of your marketing.
+In fact, it’s the cornerstone of your restaurant marketing.

 Branding exemplifies your restaurant and communicates your value to the customer.
 Your brand basically supports your marketing efforts.
 It doesn’t outright say, “Buy me.”
 It says, “This is who I am.”